Robust Bell inequalities from communication complexity: Preliminaries

 \subsection{Communication complexity and lower bounds}

-In classical communication complexity (introduced by~\cite{yao1979classicalCC}), two players each have a share of the input, and they wish to compute a function on the full input.
-Communication complexity measures the number of bits they need to exchange in order to solve this problem in the worst case, over all inputs of a given size $n$.
-In this paper we consider a generalization of this model, where instead of computing a function, they each produce an output, and the outputs~$a,b$ they produce should follow, for each $(x,y)$, some prescribed distribution $p(a,b|x,y)$ (which depends on their inputs $x,y$).
-We also assume that the order in which the players speak does not depend on the inputs.
+In classical communication complexity (introduced by~\cite{yao1979classicalCC}), two players each have a share of the input, and wish to compute a function on the full input.
+Communication complexity measures the number of bits they need to exchange to solve this problem in the worst case, over all inputs of a given size $n$.
+In this paper we consider a generalization of this model, where instead of computing a function, they each produce an output, say~$a$ and~$b$, which should follow, for each $(x,y)$, some prescribed distribution $p(a,b|x,y)$ (which depends on their inputs $x,y$).
+We assume that the order in which the players speak does not depend on the inputs.
 This is without loss of generality at a cost of a factor of 2 in the communication.